moazin/gsoc-proposal/proposal.md

 **My plan to accomplish this Task**

 First, I will start with adding XML support to new GraphiQL which will have Monaco Editor.
 Currently, there is a fetcher query in _GraphiQl.tsx_, that fecthes data and checks whether it is a valid JSON or not.
-If response is XML with some other format, it makes the response red which indicates that there is some error.
-So far, I have done some changes it to make it generic.
-Once XML support is added, it will be very easy to add YAML, TOML and MDX support.
+If response is XML or in some other format, it makes the response red and views it as an error.
+So far, I have done some changes to make it generic.
+Once XML support is added, it will be easy to add YAML, TOML and MDX support.

 Monaco Editor does not have syntax highlighting for ProtoBuf by default.
 So, I have to add Syntax Highlighting for ProtoBuf to Monaco Editor.
 Once it is added, adding ProtoBuf support will be easy.
 For testing purposes, I will have to modify express-graphql and make it able to send results in different formats.